spacetelescope/specviz/docs/source/viewer.rst

 To open a file:

 #.
-Click on the folder icon on top left or select ``File -> Open`` from menu.
+Click on the folder icon on top left corner or select ``File -> Open`` from menu.
 #.
-Select the desired filename and data type in the file dialog and click
+Select the desired file and data type in the file dialog and click
    "Open".
 #.
-The file will be listed under "Data" (top half of left panel).
+The file will be listed in the "Data List" window (top half of left panel).
 #.
-To remove the file from "Data", click on "trash can" icon under "Data".
+To remove the file from "Data", click on "trash can" icon at lower right
+corner of the "Data List" window.

-Once a spectrum is loaded, remember to **click on the plot icon** (left-most button right above "Layers" at the center of the left panel) to display the spectrum.
-It will be plotted in the center display window.
+To plot the spectrum that is now loaded, **click on the plot icon** (lower left corner of the Data window).
+It will be plotted in the central window.
+Basic statistics for the displayed spectrum will be shown in the "Statistics" window at the lower left.
-Some basic statistics are shown on top right.
-Its data layer will be listed under "Layers" (bottom half of left panel).

-If multiple files are opened, each file will have its own plot (overplotting is not yet supported).
+Each spectrum loaded will have its own layer, as shown the "Layer List" window at the lower left.
+New layers are created each time a spectrum is modified or a fit is performed, and the original spectrum is untouched.
 To work on the file of interest, click on its plot window to bring it in focus.

 To adjust plot display:

 #.
-If your mouse has center wheel, the wheel can be used to zoom in and out
+If your mouse has center wheel, it can be used to zoom in and out
    while the cursor is over the plot.
 #.
-Click on the "big wheel" icon on top of the plot to change top axis display
+Click on the "big wheel" icon on top of the plot to change top axis parameters
    or displayed units.
 #.
 Left click on the plot to bring up a context menu.
 #.
 Select "View All" to view all available data (if zoomed in).